-On the cutting edge: Improving the informed consent process for adolescents in Zambia undergoing male circumcision for HIV prevention
+On the cutting edge: Improving the informed consent process for adolescents in Zambia undergoing male circumcision for HIV prevention (HTML)

 Schenk,Katie D.; Friedland,Barbara A.; Apicella,Louis; Sheehy,Meredith; Munjile,Kelvin; Hewett,Paul C.